-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items internal joinery and kitcher hangs were moved.
-Kitchen units were visually inspected excluding appliances.
-The kitchen units are to a range of built-in wall and base units and provide adequate work top and storage areas.
-The internal doors are to a mixture of timber panel design and glazed timber panel design.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is an electric fire within the living room.
-Internal decorations Visually inspected.
-Paintwork, paperwork, tilework and PVC panelling noted.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The electric meter and fuse board are wall mounted to a cupboard within the entrance vestibule.
+Mains supply with the meter located within the entrance hall.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The gas meter is externally housed to a PVC casing to the side elevation.
+Mains supply with the meter located within the living room cupboard.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-There is a sink unit within the kitchen.
-SANITARY ARRANGEMENTS: There is a two piece suite and separate mixer shower within the shower room.
+The plumbing, where seen, is of copper supply pipes and PVC waste pipes.
+The sanitary fittings comprise a three piece suite within the bathroom.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system with the boiler being located within the roof space. it is presumed the gas fired boiler provides the hot water supply.
+The property benefits from a gas fired central heating system to steel panel radiators with the boiler located within the kitchen cupboard.
+Hot water is provided by the central heating system.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Connected to the main public sewer which is adopted by the Local Authority.
-Fire, smoke and burglar alarms Visually inspected.
+Drainage is presumed to be to the main public sewer.

+Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a ownership.

-carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of
+Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will ownership.

+comply with these standards following a change of